1961 Syrian coup d'état: Sarraj crisis

 Abdel Hamid al-Sarraj was the last Syrian with real power in Syria.
-He was President of the Northern Executive Council, Secretary General of the local branch of the ruling National Union, Syrian Minister of Interior and the long-time head of the secret police.
+The President of the Northern Executive Council, Secretary General of the local branch of the ruling National Union, Syrian Minister of Interior and the long-time head of the secret police Sarraj had also been a significant supporter of Nasser and his rise to power with the United Arab Republic.

 Already in June 1961 Nasser had told Sarraj about his plan to liquidate the local administration.
 As a way of removing him from the power, on 17 August 1961 Sarraj was made one of UAR's Vice Presidents with responsibility over internal affairs and moved to Cairo.
 On 13 August Nasser sent his confidant Abdel Hakim Amer (in the role of Inspector General) to take control in Damascus.
 On 26 August Amer and Sarraj both went to Cairo for a government meeting.
 On 15 September Sarraj returned to Damascus, and on 16 September he convened a meeting of Northern region's National Union Executive committee meeting.

 On 16 September, Amer announced that Sarraj no longer had authority to convene such meetings, to which Sarraj replied that as an elected Secretary General of the regional National Union, he remained in power until the next Secretary General was elected.
 The National Union at that time was the UAR's ruling party and, at least in theory, had control over the government.
 To eliminate this conflict, on 18 September Nasser ordered the merger of Egyptian and Syrian National union branches.

 A struggle over Sarraj's power base, the secret police, started.
 During 16–17 September Amer ordered the dismissal or arrest of leading security officers.
 On 17 September Amer published a decree prohibiting the arrest of any person without a warrant from the Attorney General.
 This curbed the freedom of the secret services to arrest anyone at will.
 At the same time, it was decided to unite the Egyptian and Syrian security services, bringing them under Cairo's control.

 Amer also tried to rebuild positive contacts with Ba'ath politicians, including Salah ad-Din al-Bitar, who were enemies of Sarraj but supporters of Nasser's socialism, by awarding pensions to the former Ba’ath ministers on 17 September.

 The struggle between Amer and Sarraj had caused further consolidation of all power structures in the hands of Cairo.
 As the week progressed, some underground parties started street demonstrations against increased Egyptian control and the army was brought out to guard key buildings in Damascus.

 On 20 September 1961 Sarraj and Amer went to Cairo for a crisis meeting with Nasser.
 Sarraj was expected to continue in his duties, but on 26 September he submitted his resignation from all posts.
 Nasser ordered Amer to return to Damascus immediately.

 During this tumultuous time amongst the UAR leadership, the coup plotters were able to plan and launch their coup unnoticed.